whole-tale/wt-design-docs/development/mockups/tale-importing/index.rst

   3. Can still re-use the code in a Create New Tale Modal

-Proposed Mockup 4: Create the New Tale Dialog
+Proposed Mockup 4: Create the New Tale Dialog - Rejected
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^